kyosukebei/grok-imagine-favorites-manager/README.md

 - **Download Videos Only** - Downloads only videos (named to match images)

 **Manage:**
-- **Unfavorite Items (Items with Images & Videos)** - Removes favorites that have both image and video formats
+- **Unfavorite (Items with Images & Videos)** - Removes favorites that have both image and video formats

 ## Files